tomthornt0n/lcddl/README.md

 It has been tested on Arch Linux and Windows 10, but should theoretically work on any POSIX compliant OS.

-LCDDL was recently rewritten and some features that were previously avaible are currently missing:
+LCDDL was recently rewritten and some features that were previously avaible are currently missing (see issues):
 * ~~arrays~~
 * pointers
 * annotations